mcquiggi/wisdom/README.md

 the Javascript version but instead of HTML output, text goes to stdout where it may be piped, saved, or used in another fashion.

-Converted and contributed back by Kevin McQuiggin, mcquiggi@sfu.ca.
+Converted and contributed back under the MIT Licence by Kevin McQuiggin, mcquiggi@sfu.ca.